salesforcecli/plugin-deploy-retrieve/messages/retrieve.start.md

 # noSourceTracking

-Unable to track changes in source.
+Unable to track changes in your source files.
-This command expects the org to support source tracking, if it doesn't you need to specify the metadata to be retrieved.
+This command expects the org to support source tracking.
+If it doesn't, you must specify the metadata you want to retrieve.

 # noSourceTracking.actions

-- Use `--source-dir`, `--manifest` or `--package-name` to retrieve in source format:
+- Use  the `--source-dir`, `--manifest` or `--package-name` flags to retrieve metadata in source format.

-- Use `--target-metadata-dir` to retrieve in metadata format to a directory
+- Use the `--target-metadata-dir` flag to retrieve metadata in metadata format to a directory.